myriadrf/LimeSDR_GW/docs/index.rst

   This is your go-to for instructions on compiling gateware and firmware, including required tools and board-specific steps.
 Turn to it whenever you're setting up a build environment or flashing a board.

+**LiteX Basics** :doc:`docs/litex_basics`
+  Refer here for an introduction to LiteX concepts as used in LimeSDR_GW, including platforms, targets, wrappers, naming conventions, and portability tips.
+Useful if you're new to LiteX or need a refresher on integration.

 **Modifying the Project** :doc:`docs/modify_project` If you plan to customize gateware or firmware—such as adding modules like an FFT— this section